OsoianMarcel/bnm-rates/README.md

 }

 /*
- * What is we want to use assoc array?
+ * What if we want to use assoc array?
  */
 $instance->setAssocResult(true);
 $rates = $instance->getMultiple(['EUR', 'USD', 'RON']);